lindleycoetzee/haskell_to_python/chapter_2: lists, ranges, list comprehension and tuples.md

 | <code>ghci> [x * y &#124; x <- [3,6,9], y <- [10,20,30], x * y > 150 ]</code>   | ```>>> [x * y for x in [3,6,9] for y in [10,20,30] if x * y > 150]``` |
 | [180,180,270]|[180,180,270]|

-Finally, lets create a nested list comprehension on a list of lists
+Finally, lets create a nested list comprehension on a list of lists.

 | Haskell  | Python |
 | --- | --- |